Health System and Hospital

 Phone: +356 2149 4960 and +356 2277 400

-For persons residing in Birkirkara, Iklin, Lija und Balzan.
+For residents of Birkirkara, Iklin, Lija and Balzan.

-If B’Kara Health Centre closed, then go to the HC in Mosta.
+If the B’Kara Health Centre is closed, please visit the HC in Mosta

 Triq il-Vitorja, Qormi